metacpan/metacpan-cpan-extracted/distros/T/Types-Const/README.md

 has bar => (
   is      => 'ro',
-  isa     => ConstArrayRef,
+  isa     => Const[ArrayRef[Str]],
   coerce  => 1,
 );
 ```

 # DESCRIPTION

-The type library provides types that allow read-only attributes to be
+This is an _experimental_ type library that provides types that force
-read-only.
+read-only hash and array reference attributes to be deeply read-only.

+See the [known issues](#known_issues) below for a discussion of
+side-effects.

 # TYPES

-## `ConstArrayRef`

-A read-only array reference.

-## `ConstHashRef`
+## `` Const[`a] ``

-A read-only hash reference.

-# KNOWN ISSUES

-Parameterized types, e.g. `ConstArrayRef[Int]` are not yet supported.
+Any defined reference value that is read-only.

+If parameterized, then the referred value must also pass the type
+constraint, for example `Const[HashRef[Int]]` must a a hash reference
+with integer values.

+It supports coercions to read-only.

+This was added in v0.3.0.

 # SEE ALSO